Getting protection under the Harassment Act

 - The judge may then re-examine any evidence, by asking questions or getting witnesses to clarify things they’ve said.

-- You can then call other witnesses giving evidence to support their case.
+- You can then call other witnesses giving evidence to support your case.

 - The respondent will then call their witnesses.
 You’ll get the chance to cross-examine these witnesses.